Click here for COVID-19 (coronavirus) advice for people living with psoriasis and psoriatic arthritis.

 - Statement on dry skin and frequent handwashing to reduce COVID-19 risk

-- A risk stratification guide which may be useful if you have psoriatic arthritis, are taking an immunosuppressant medication and you are unsure whether or not you fall into the 'clinically extremely vulnerable' category requiring 'shielding'.
+- If you have psoriatic arthritis, you may also find this risk stratification guide useful if you are taking an immunosuppressant medication and you are unsure whether or not you fall into the 'clinically extremely vulnerable' category.

 - Types of vaccines for COVID-19